Exidilia/ThreatHunting/README.md

 A few configs for a threathunting server consisting Splunk, OpenCTI and etc.
 This repository will be completed over time.

+## Traefik
+In order to use youor server properly, create a traefik on your server first to manage domain names and encryptions and ssl and other stuff.
+I have managed all these with cloudflare and traefik.

 ## OpenCTI
 OpenCTI uses Elasticsearch as a core service and it needs lots of RAM (minimum 16GB). also 8 cores of CPU or more. you need to clone the repository and start the opencti service first.
 Edit the ```.env``` file with required values and with the guidence explained in the file itself.